joshwashywash/aoc2022/README.md

 dart run ./bin/aoc2022.dart --help
 ```

+## Output

 The output is a list where `list[0]` is the answer to part 1 and `list[1]` is the answer to part 2.
 If there is one element in the list, that means I haven't done part 2 for that day yet.

+## Overall Approach

+There is a mix of approaches in the codebase, but there is a trend toward more functional and stream-oriented solutions in later days.